Frequently Asked Questions

-As businesses they exist to make profit and are often unregulated with less frequent inspections compared to public/state facilities.
-This means that private clinics have been known to over-treat, delay treatment or discharge, over-inflate costs and allegedly have been known to claim for treatment that never actually happened (ever wondered why you need multiple scans or had to stay longer than necessary?).
+As businesses, private hospitals also exist to make profit and are often unregulated with less frequent inspections compared to public/state facilities.
+This means that private hospitals have been known to over-treat, delay treatment or discharge, over-inflate costs and allegedly have been known to claim for treatment that never actually happened (ever wondered why you need multiple scans or had to stay longer than necessary?).

 Be aware that some hospitals provide private ambulances or encourage taxi's to ensure you end up in their clinics, which if you're not careful can lead to you being trapped in their care with large bills to pay.